 At 16, you found yourself working as a stewardess on a yacht in Greece.
 Was that your first introduction to life on the water?
 My father was a sailor and he had taken my brother and I to the Isle of Wight on his friend’s boat when we were very young.
 We both hated it and I vowed never to go anywhere near the sea ever again!
 I must have forgotten that when I got onto my first yacht in Greece.

-A chance encounter brought you in touch with King Hussein of Jordan, who changed your life.
+A chance encounter brought you in touch with King Hussein of Jordan, who later helped sponsor your race.
 Tell us about that fortuitous meeting.
-I was in Newport, Rhode Island in 1995 looking for work when I was given a day’s work as a Stewardess on a charter yacht called Excaliber.
+I was in Newport, Rhode Island in 1985 looking for work when I was given a day’s work as a Stewardess on a charter yacht called Excaliber.
 We had to sail to Martha’s Vineyard to pick up the mysterious guests and it turned out to be King Hussein and Queen Noor.
 WE got on really well (King Hussein was a Collector of People!) and we stayed in touch over the years.